 * Survey courses useful in deciding research specialties

-The Graduate Written Exam, or GWE, is currently given twice each year, at the beginning of each semester.
-All graduate students pursuing a Ph.D. degree are expected to pass the written exam by the fall semester of their second academic year of enrollment.
-Students who do not pass the GWE by the fall of their second year may be granted an additional attempt at the exam by the Director of Graduate Studies if they have made arrangements with a research adviser to complete an M.S. degree by the end of the second year.
-Incoming students are not required to take the GWE in their first fall semester.
-However, not taking the examination in subsequent opportunities is equivalent to a non-pass, unless advance permission from the Graduate Education Committee is granted (see Chapter 6).
-M.S. candidates are required to take the examination once, but they need not achieve the passing score.
+The Graduate Written Exam, or GWE, is currently given once each year, at the end of the Spring semester.
+All graduate students pursuing a Ph.D. degree are expected to pass the GWE by the fall semester of their second academic year of enrollment.
+Under special circumstances, students who do not pass the GWE by the fall of their second year may be granted an additional attempt at the exam by the Director of Graduate Studies.
+Detailed information on GWE policies can be found later in this document.

-The purpose of the examination is to test knowledge of 'undergraduate 'physics but at a sophistication appropriate to graduate school.
+The purpose of the examination is to test knowledge of 'undergraduate' physics but at a level of sophistication appropriate to graduate school.
 While the exam does not cover graduate material, it does demand a high degree of mastery of the undergraduate material.
-The GWE is drafted by a special faculty committee and graded without knowing the names of the examinees, with one person grading a particular problem for all of the students.
-The passing grade is set by the faculty.
-It varies from year to year depending on the estimated difficulty of the examination.
-In the past, the passing grade has generally been about half of the total possible points.
+The GWE is drafted by a special faculty committee, and the passing grade is set every year by the faculty.
+The passing grade varies from year to year depending on the estimated difficulty of the examination.
+In the past, the passing grade has generally hovered around 50%.

 All students should look seriously for research opportunities before the end of their first year.
 There are several factors to consider.
 One is theoretical vs experimental research.
 This choice often depends on skills and temperament.
 Theoretical research is more abstract and requires very good mathematical skills.
 Experimental research is more concrete, requiring the visualization of how a theoretical idea can be tested using measurements.
 It requires very good skills at system design.
 Modern experimental work requires the use of electronics and computer programming and sometimes the skills in machining, plumbing and other hands-on subjects.
 If in doubt as to whether their interests lie in experiment or theory, the students should talk to faculty members and more senior graduate students in both areas in order to help decide.